 The PCF for the UE may subscribe at UDR to notifications on change of "Application Data" and "AM influence information", e.g. when the AM Policy Association is established.

-The AF may request notifications on outcome of service coverage area change, represented by a geographical area, may indicate that high throughput is desired for one or multiple target UEs, which may be associated to an Application Identifier(s) or to a (DNN,S-NSSAI) combination (if no Application Identifier(s) or (DNN,S-NSSAI) combination is provided, the request applies independently of the application traffic), the AF transaction identifier (allowing the AF to update or remove the AM Policy influence data), a policy expiration time, and the Notification Correlation Id, then the NEF performs the following mappings where needed:
+The AF may request notifications on outcome of service coverage area change, represented by a geographical area, may indicate that high throughput is desired for one or multiple target UEs, which may be associated to an Application Identifier or to a (DNN,S-NSSAI) combination (if no Application Identifier or (DNN,S-NSSAI) combination is provided, the request applies independently of the application traffic), the AF transaction identifier (allowing the AF to update or remove the AM Policy influence data), a policy expiration time, and the Notification Correlation Id, then the NEF performs the following mappings where needed:

 1) The geographic zone identifier(s) are mapped into a list of TAs determined by local configuration.